derdoktor667/ESP32_FC/README.md

 ## ✨ Key Features

-*   **JSON-based API**: A dedicated, machine-readable API mode (`api`) provides clean, JSON-only communication, perfect for web applications or other programmatic clients.
+*   **Robust JSON-based API**: A dedicated, machine-readable API mode (`api`) provides clean, JSON-only communication.
+The firmware starts silently and only transmits data when explicitly requested, making it ideal for web applications or other programmatic clients.
 *   **Advanced Web Configurator (`/webui`)**: A modern, single-page web application that automatically connects, fetches all settings, and streams live data from the flight controller.
 Features include:
     *   Automatic settings population on connect.
     *   Automatic live data streaming (Attitude, Status, Receiver Channels).